RichardKessler/Bootstrap-and-CSS/README.md

 ## Getting Started

-By going to: https://github.com/RichardKessler/Bootstrap-and-CSS- you can look at all the code and grab a copy of the repository for yourself.
+By going to: https://richardkessler.github.io/Bootstrap-and-CSS/ you can view the portfolio.

 ## Portfolio Details